Depth-graded motivic multiple zeta values: Some properties of the elements

 factorizes.
 Applying the operator $\pi^2_3$ to this equation gives

 and causes the variables to separate.
 Next, one checks that

 for some $\alpha \in \Q$, and it is easy to show that the right-hand side of the previous equation is non-zero and uniquely determines the period polynomial $f$ (using the fact that the involutions $(x_1,x_2)\mapsto (x_1,x_2-2x_1)$ and $(x_1,x_2)\mapsto (-x_1,x_2)$ generate an infinite group).
-Putting these facts together shows that there are no non-trivial relations between the commutators $\{\overline{\e}_f, \overline{\e}_g\}$.
-Since similar factorization properties as $(\ref{quadfactor})$ hold in higher orders, one might hope to prove, in a similar manner, that the Lie algebra generated by the exceptional elements $\e_f$ is free.
+Putting these facts together shows: \begin{cor} There are no non-trivial relations between commutators $\{\overline{\e}_f, \overline{\e}_g\}$. \end{cor} Since similar factorization properties as $(\ref{quadfactor})$ hold in higher depths, one might hope to prove, in a similar manner, that the Lie subalgebra of $\gdsh$ generated by the exceptional elements $\e_f$ is free.